 Fish Legal are pleased to acknowledge that Nurole.com was instrumental in recently sourcing non-executive directors to fill vacancies on the Fish Legal Committee.

 Mike’s fishing began on the canals of Holland and the small rivers and ponds of Leicestershire.
-Since then he’s fished across the world from India to New Zealand.
-These days he spends a lot of time fishing for trout and sometimes salmon in the West of Ireland and the North of England, but he’s just as happy catching tench, pike or pollock.
+Since then, he’s fished across the world from India to New Zealand.
+These days he’s to be found fly fishing on Irish loughs, Midland reservoirs and rivers in the North of England, but he’s just as happy catching tench, pike or pollock.
 His general incompetence in all branches of the sport is matched only by his stubbornly enduring enthusiasm for it.

-Mike read English at Cambridge and then worked for many years as a producer, presenter and commissioning editor at the BBC, spending some time at Radio 4 before moving into TV.
-He then joined Culture Online, a multi-award-winning initiative run out of the Department for Culture, Media and Sport to reach new audiences with cultural content via New Media.
-He has a small production company making films for a range of environmental organisations and for the UK Parliament.
-He’s also Director of Communications for Waterloo Uncovered, an archaeological charity that takes wounded and injured military veterans and serving personnel to excavate on the famous Napoleonic battlefield, as part of their journey to recovery and rehabilitation.
+Mike brings a career’s worth of communications experience to support Fish Legal.
+He worked for many years as a producer, presenter and commissioning editor at the BBC, before joining Culture Online, a multi-award-winning Government initiative to engage new audiences with cultural content via New Media.
+He runs a small production company making films for a range of environmental organisations, for example, and for the UK Parliament Art Collection.
+He was Director of Communications for Waterloo Uncovered, an archaeological charity that helps the rehabilitation and recovery of military veterans and serving personnel through archaeology.

-He’s been governor of a local school and, for the last eight years, a non-executive director of the environmental charity The Woodland Trust.
+He’s been governor of a local school and, for nine years, was a non-executive director of the environmental charity The Woodland Trust.